Aamir-K11/Aamir-K11/README.md

 # 💫About Me :
 ### I'm a software developer, a writer and a keen learner!

-- 👀 I’m interested in Software development and DevOps
+- 👀 I’m interested in Software development and Technical writing
-- 🌱 I’m currently learning Amazon Web Services (AWS) and React
+- 🌱 I’m currently learning Amazon Web Services (AWS)
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: I'm a top rated [Upworker](https://www.upwork.com/freelancers/~0115a1104061633614)